AMReX-Codes/amrex/Docs/sphinx/source/AmrCore.rst

        }
     }

-The synchronization is performed at the end of AmrCoreAdv::timeStep:
+The synchronization is performed at the end of :cpp:`AmrCoreAdv::timeStep`:

+.. highlight:: c++

 ::